Site News & Covid 19 Updates

 Risk undertake risk assessments and take appropriate action to reduce hazards around any areas of the site that could cause contagion e.g. communal water troughs, equipment, taps, and gate locks.
 Click Here for further guidance and a link to the government advice around cleaning in non-healthcare settings.

-15/09 Gatherings Community Activities can resume but reasonable steps must be taken to mitigate the risk of transmission, in line with COVID-19 Secure guidance and including completion of a risk assessment.
+Community Activities can resume but reasonable steps must be taken to mitigate the risk of transmission, in line with COVID-19 Secure guidance, taking in to consideration the restriction tier for the area and including the completion of a risk assessment.
 Group activities must be restricted to 6 or less members.

 All communal facilities including toilets should remain closed.
 The Society's view is that most allotment association's do not have the capacity to fulfill the necessary requirements to safely open and clean site toilets or communal buildings.